Idlusen/mpv-ytsub/README.md

 ### Load subtitles automatically
-When hitting `alt+shift+y`, the script loads the subtitles for the original language of the video as primary subtitle track and the subtitles for a source language as secondary subtitle track if one is defined.
+When hitting `alt+shift+y`, the script loads the subtitles for the original language of the video as primary subtitle track and the subtitles for a source language as secondary subtitle track.
+The default source language is `en` (English).

 ## Options
 - `load_autosub_binding`: key binding used to select a language and load subtitles.
 See `mpv` manual for the key bindings syntax.